lorenzopucci/rcube/README.md

 This repository contains:
-- A C++ library that includes all the logic to interact with a virtual Rubik's cube.
+- A C++ library that includes all the logic to interact with a virtual Rubik's cube, including some solving algorithms.
 The headers are in `/include` and the source files are in `/src`.
 - An OpenGL frontend to see the cube in 3D and play with it.
 All the code is in `/ui`.
-- A set of test programs for the library for debugging purposes (in `/test`).
 - A sketchy implementation of the library for a robot solver (in `/robot`).

 ## References